ivankoros/qPCR-auto/README.md

 Raw qPCR data is mass-analyzed to provide statistical (pandas, polars, pyjanitor, NumPy) and visual (Seaborn, Plotly) insights - recording experimental history and powering functional alerts to inform scientific decision-making in ensuring experimental quality.

+## Projected - Tools, not components, subject to change
 * Developed scalable and efficient server API using Flask (Python 3.8)
 * Designed responsive user experience with Vanilla JS (ES6) and HTMX (1.8.5)
 * Fashioned sleek and modern styling with Tailwind CSS (3.0) and Flowbite